Scheduling | By Duncan Haughey | Read time minutes

 - Assign people to the tasks and activities

-- Review your schedule for errors and correct
+- Review your schedule for errors and correct them

 - Hold daily progress meetings with your team and adjust the schedule